January 26, 2018

 Defining your positioning statement

-With the One Simple Thing in your hand – thoroughly developed, committed by the team – you can define your positioning statement structured like this:
+With the One Simple Thing in hand – thoroughly developed, committed to by the team – you can define your positioning statement as follows

-Target: The group of buyers you are going after that you can identify, target and communicate with.
+Target: The group of buyers you are targeting, who you can identify, target and communicate with.

-Segment: Within your target, segment is the buyers that are most likely to buy?
-It is absolutely vital, that you be as specific as you can at this point.
+Segment: Within your target, which segment is most likely to buy?
+It is essential that you are as specific as possible here.

 Category: People need a way to understand what you do compared to other products they know.
-Hence, give them a category they understand.
+So give them a category that they understand.

-Distinction: Within the above category, why are you better?
-What can you alone do for your customer?
+Differentiation: Within this category, why are you better?
+What can only you do for your customer?

 Proof: How can you prove your claim?